kind-grape/gitlab_build/doc/architecture/decisions.md

 ### Kubernetes version used throughout Chart

-Given that the GitLab application could be installed on a wide range of Kubernetes versions the [kubectl] container needs to support as many Kubernetes versions as possible.
-It is desired to keep the `kubectl` version one minor version lower than the current stable release of Kubernetes.
-This should allow at a minimum a coverage of three minor versions, but in most cases a larger range of Kubernetes versions should be supported.
-Further discussion concerning the `kubectl` version to be used can be found in [issue 1509].
+To maximize support for different Kubernetes versions, use a `kubectl` that's one minor version lower than the current stable release of Kubernetes.
+This should allow support for at least three, and quite possibly more Kubernetes minor versions.
+For further discussion on `kubectl` versions, see [issue 1509].

 [kubectl]: https://gitlab.com/gitlab-org/build/CNG/tree/master/kubectl
 [issue 1509]: https://gitlab.com/gitlab-org/charts/gitlab/issues/1509